Zcross091/torn-city-ripoff/README.md

 You can start the entire environment (both the game client and the backend server) automatically with a single command.

-1. Ensure you have Node.js installed.
-2. Run the setup script in your terminal:
+1. Run the setup script in your terminal:

 ```bash
 bash setup.sh